toa-io/toa/extensions/sampling/docs/replay.md

 Emitter decorator records events published after operation invocation to a sampling context, which is then used by Component decorator for verification.

+> Note that autonomous samples replay does not emit events to binding.